Are you looking for a way to track different links and buttons on your webpage and find out which is getting the most clicks?

 Analyzing Enhanced Link Attribution Report

-In-page analytics report lets you visit any page on your site using the Chrome browser and shows you the click-through rates of various elements on each page.
+An in-page analytics report lets you visit any page on your site using the Chrome browser and shows you the click-through rates of various elements on each page.

 Below are a few things you can do with the sticky bar.